 Calcium hardness protects the pool surface from corrosion.
 Without calcium, water will get aggressive and tend to pull calcium from surrounding surfaces like plaster, grout, and concrete.
 Additionally, it can end up causing scaling, heater malfunctions, and discolored, cloudy water.
 An ideal level of calcium hardness in water is 200-400 ppm.

-Now that you have a better idea of the concepts involved in swimming pool maintenance let’s take a look at daily, weekly, monthly, and annual pool cleaning checklists.
-Since there are a ton of activities to be covered on a timely basis we have split the checklist into 4 subsets.
+Now that you have a better idea of the concepts involved in swimming pool maintenance let’s look at daily, weekly, monthly, and annual pool cleaning checklists.

 Daily Pool Cleaning Checklist